AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 CoPilot Release 1.11.0, 1.11.1, 1.11.2, 1.11.3 (5/20/2022)
 -----------------------------------------------------------

 -   (ThreatIQ) **GeoBlocking** — You can now select a country to block IP traffic coming into and coming from the country.
 When GeoBlocking is enabled for a country, a tag-based security policy is implemented on each gateway to deny traffic for IP addresses associated with the country.
 All gateways in your VPC/VNets will block.
 When you unblock a country, the tag is removed from all gateways and the stateful firewall rules instantiated on them for that country are removed.
 You enable GeoBlocking in CoPilot under ThreatIQ > GeoBlocking.
 From the list of countries, select the country to block or unblock and click **Save**.
 For more information about GeoBlocking, see `Enable GeoBlocking <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#enable-geoblocking>`_ in *Aviatrix CoPilot User Reference Guide*.

+    -  **Attention**: A CSP-region IP may be blocked if that region is in the blocked country.
+For example, if the public IP for your service is registered in a specific country by the CSP and you block that country.

 -   Performance improvements.